sgvlug/website/content/posts/2010-08-12-august-2010-meeting.md

----
 layout: post
-title: "August 2010 Meeting"
+Title: "August 2010 Meeting"
 description: ""
-category: meetings
+Category: meetings
 tags: [meeting]
 meetingdate: 2010-08-12
----

 Simone Bernacchia will be speaking about AROS which is a free and open source
 implementation of the AmigaOS.